ChapatteMateo/ADACADABRA/index.md

 ### DATA, what are the wealth classes ?

-DATA: "I used the median income by area as the main indicator of wealth.
+"I used the median income by area as the main indicator of wealth.
 The median has the advantage of being robust to strong outliers (which is often the case with income because they usually follow a Pareto distribution).
 Then I ran PCA..."

 That's enough DATA, don't bore us with the details and show us some stats !

-DATA: "Ok ok, here are your stats..."
+"Ok ok, here are your stats..."

 <object data="assets/img/clusters_stat_v2.html" width="800" height="400">
     Your browser doesn’t support the object tag.